 And on the Contabo VPS you can also host: a Pi-hole DNS, Nextcloud, Vaultwarden, a Discord bot, a personal Mastodon instance.
 The VPN itself uses ~1% of CPU and RAM in normal personal use.

-WireGuard on Contabo VPS S at 4.99 €/mo remains our #1 pick for self-host VPN.
-20-min setup, ~200 Mbps stable, ~24 ms latency from Paris, German GDPR jurisdiction.
-The real downside: email-only support (3-6 h average reply), not ideal during urgent outage.
+WireGuard on Contabo Cloud VPS 10 at 5,50 €/mo (June 2026) remains our #1 pick for self-host VPN. ~20-min setup, an advertised 200 Mbit/s+ link, low latency from Western Europe, German GDPR jurisdiction.
+The real downside: email-only support, not ideal during an urgent outage.

-To get started: Contabo VPS S Cloud via our link /go/contabo.
-You can cancel within the first 30 days if the setup doesn't fit (we verified on a test account).
+To get started: Contabo Cloud VPS 10 via our link /go/contabo-vps-2y.
+You can cancel within the first 30 days if the setup doesn't fit, per Contabo's terms.

 Our full Contabo VPS review details strengths and weaknesses across 5 categories (perf, price, RAM/CPU, support, dashboard) with the score breakdown.